evkx/evkx.github.io/content/models/zeekr/001/001_Performance_AWD/_index.md

 The car has four [regular doors](../../../../technology/doors/) and a [hatchback style liftegate](../../../../technology/doors/#hatcback-style-liftgate).

 There is only one roof for this model.
-The standard is a panoramic roof.
+The standard roof has a large panoramic roof extending over most areas from the front to the rear.
+This glass makes the car’s interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
+The glass is toned to protect against heat from the sun.

 The windows from B-pillar and back are tinted.